 If you’re in Paris for a few days, I’d recommend finding some time to visit Palais Garnier.
 You can tour the building during the day or attend a performance in the evening.

-We didn’t attend a show, but we did do a self-guided tour during the day.
+We weren’t able to attend a show, but did do a self-guided tour of Palais Garnier during the day.
 Here are some photos from our visit and the story behind one of Paris’ most elegant buildings.

 History of Palais Garnier